Rotations

 Internal Medicine Ultrasound Elective

 Residents who are interested in an immersive experience have the opportunity to work with POCUS faculty during an elective experience.
-During the 1-to-3-week elective, residents practice POCUS on a state-of-the-art cardiopulmonary simulator, train at the bedside with faculty leaders and IM Ultrasound Fellows, and participate in our weekly ultrasound conference.
+During the 1-to-3-week elective, residents practice POCUS on a state-of-the-art cardiopulmonary simulator, train at the bedside with faculty leaders and IM Ultrasound Fellows, and participate in our weekly ultrasound conferences.
 During their elective, residents practice their skills on the medical wards and receive feedback on the images they collect.

 POCUS Pathway